You are here

 - Official High School Transcripts.
 To be official, transcripts must be sent directly from the high school to Indiana State University electronically or through postal mail.
 A final high school transcript will be required upon graduation and completion of all high school course work.

 - Military credit.
-To receive credit for military education, applicants must submit a DD214 and a Joint Services Transcript (if security message appears when visiting this link, follow the instructions to continue to the Web site).
+To receive credit for military service, applicants must submit a DD214 and a Joint Services Transcript (if security message appears when visiting this link, follow the instructions to continue to the Web site).

 - Copy of alien registration card (green card) if applicable.

 - $25.00 application fee (nonrefundable).
-Payable by Visa, MasterCard, or check or money order payable to Indiana State University (include SSN or student ID)
+Payable by Visa, MasterCard, Discover, or check or money order payable to Indiana State University (include SSN or student ID)

 EXCEPTIONS: SAT/ACT scores not required if the applicant is 21 (or more) years of age.
 Official GED scores may be substituted for high school transcripts.